UmarMahmoodShaikh/gotham_time_manager/DEPLOYING.md

 Files involved
 - heroku.yml: defines how to build and run the container, and the release phase migrations.
 - Dockerfile: multi-stage build producing /app/bin/gotham_time_manager.
+Note: PHX_SERVER is not set globally in the image to prevent the release phase from unintentionally starting the web server.
 - Procfile: not required when using heroku.yml with the container stack.
 This repo omits Procfile to avoid confusion; heroku.yml defines build, run, and release phases.
 - config/runtime.exs: reads DATABASE_URL, SECRET_KEY_BASE, PORT, PHX_HOST, DB_SSL.
 - scripts/local_heroku_check.sh: optional local verification of the Heroku-like flow.